deciduously/music/post.md

 }
 ```

 This is just performing floating point division on the inner value, but keeps it wrapped up in the `Cents` context for us so we can directly use `Cents(x) / Cents(y)`.
-There are a lot of unit conversions throughout this program but *all* of them are explicit and defined where we expect them.
 We now know enough to manipulate a `Pitch` directly.

 The [`AddAssign`](https://doc.rust-lang.org/std/ops/trait.AddAssign.html) trait gets us the `+=` operator, and can define it for any type we want on the right hand side: